Keen to visit Provence? Discover Marseille and find the best areas to stay !

 Photo credit: Flickr – François Schwarz

 Staying in the Old Port of Marseille, on the waterfront, affords close proximity to everything: restaurants, cafés, historical monuments, authentic neighboring quarters, and museums.
 The Old Port is an ideal location for those who wish to go on an urban hike without taking the metro, from the Canebière to the rue de Rome, from the rue de la République to the Panier or on the Corniche du Pharo.
 And the Old Port is also an opportunity to taste fish freshly arrived at the port: open from Monday to Sunday morning, the fresh fish market is a must-try in this neighborhood.
-Head to the South and after a bit of a climb you’ll get to enter the famous Basilique Notre-Dame de la Garde, the “Good Mother” of Marseille, from which you’ll have a fantastic view of the port and the bay.
+However, the Vieux Port is no longer Marseille’s major port, commercial activities are located in Fos-sur-Mer and if you want to hop on a ferry from Marseille to Corsica you will need to go a litthe bit to the North to the Gare Maritime.
+Head to the South and after a bit of a climb you’ll get to enter the famous Basilique Notre-Dame de la Garde, the “Good Mother” of Marseille, from which you’ll have a fantastic view of the port and the bay, including the famous Chateau d’If, isolated on its little island.

 Photo credit: Flickr – Arnaud